We offer highly aesthetic options including tooth colored fillings, porcelain inlays/onlays and crowns.

 Composite Resin Fillings

 Composite is a tooth-colored material used to fill the areas damaged by cavities.
-The decay is removed and the composite is packed into the area and bonded into place.
+We remove the decay and pack the composite into the area, then bond it into place.
 The resin filling allows for a tight fit to the natural tooth.
-Some tooth-colored filling materials contain anti-cavity ingredients and are placed in areas that are difficult to clean or need additional protection.
+Some tooth-colored filling materials contain anti-cavity ingredients for areas that are difficult to clean or need additional protection.

 Inlays and Onlays

-For larger areas affected by a cavity, porcelain inlays and onlays can be used.
+For larger areas affected by a cavity, patients often choose porcelain inlays and onlays.
 They are a stronger alternative to a filling but more conservative for the tooth structure than a crown.
-The process includes removing the decay, digitally scanning the area and using a CAD-CAM CEREC platform to make the restoration.
+The process includes removing the decay, digitally scanning the area, and using a CAD-CAM CEREC platform to make the restoration.
 Once milled, the restoration is bonded into place.
 This is an in-office service completed in one visit.
 Crown restorations are made in a similar process.

 Silver Amalgam Restorations

 In some circumstances, old amalgam restorations must be replaced.
 They can wear down, fracture, or leak and stain.
 Fortunately, silver fillings can safely be replaced with stronger tooth-colored restorations.
 We take great care to safely remove these old amalgams.